In the academic year 2023-2024 this course will take place offline.

 The course is speciﬁcally designed for people who do not feel comfortable using technical programming software.
 We will focus on how DRM can be applied with accessible software based on user-friendly interfaces.
 However, those who more inclined to learn or use programming are welcome to do so, as the course material also includes instructions for executing DRM using R (a statistical programming language).

 The ﬁrst class will introduce concepts and structuring of digital data.
 We will also cover some basic approaches to scraping social media content (namely Twitter) as well as news articles (LexisNexis) and will also cover steps for cleaning textual data and basic text analysis.

-In the second class, we will explore additional social media scraping tools (Facebook and YouTube) and also investigate how topic modelling results can be visualized as networks.
-Finally, some exercises of using network analysis approaches to visualize and analyse qualitative content coding will be undertaken.
+In the third class, we will explore additional social media scraping tools (for Facebook, YouTube, and Instagram) and also introduce network analysis, a relational perspective that can also be applied to text data.
+We will examine topic models rendered as networks.
 Network depictions of textual content can reveal new perspectives and lead to enhanced interpretations.

-- There will be two 3-hour sessions.
-Each session will include a mix of lectures (15%), demonstrations (5%), and in-class exercises (80%).
+› There will be four 3-hour sessions.
+Each session will include a mix of lectures (40%), demonstrations (5%), and in-class exercises (55%).

-After completion of this workshop, you will:
+After completion of this workshop, you will be able to:

-› Scrape and clean textual data from social media and news articles;
+› Scrape and clean textual data from social media and news articles.

-- Be able to visualize and interpret results of the analysis.
+› Visualise and interpret results of the analysis.

 In order to actively participate in the course, you are required to read the following literature:

 › Levallois, C. (2017).
-A primer on text mining for business.
-URL: https://seinecle.github.io/mk99/generated-pdf/text-mining-for-business.pdf
+A primer on text mining for business. (https://seinecle.github.io/mk99/generated-pdf/text-mining-for-business.pdf)

 › Levallois, C. (2017).
 A primer on network analysis for business.
-URL: https://seinecle.github.io/mk99/generated-pdf/network-analysis-for-business.pdf

 › Blei, D. (2012).
 Probabilistic topic models.
 Communications of the ACM, 55(4), 77-84.
 (Focus on sections leading up to ‘LDA and probabilistic models’

 The ﬁrst two readings are very short introductions and applicable to domains beyond business.

-You should also familiarize yourself with the instructor’s Digital Research Methods Step-by-Step Guide, particularly the sections on topic modelling (5.8) and topic networks (7.9) and data scraping: Mozdeh (3.8), LexisNexis (4.2), GetOldTweets (4.8), and Netvizz (4.3, 4.6):
+You should also familiarise yourself with the instructor’s Digital Research Methods Step-by-Step Guide, particularly the sections on topic modelling (4.8) and topic networks (6.9) and data scraping: Mozdeh (3.8), LexisNexis (4.1), SNScrape (3.9), and Netvizz (for YouTube 2.4):

-- You will also learn about how topic models operate, their application, and subsequently perform and interpret topic modelling on the acquired data.
+- In this session, you will learn about how topic models operate, their application, and subsequently perform and interpret topic modelling on the acquired data.